 Scooters and E-Bikes:

 Electric scooters and e-bikes are available for rent in many parts of Atlanta.
-Companies like Bird, Lime, and Spin have a presence in the city, offering a fun and efficient way to cover short distances.
+Companies like Bird, Lime, and Spin offer a fun and efficient way to cover short distances.

 5 Best areas to stay in Atlanta without a car are: